jacklijiahui/EE209FinalPrj/README.md

   3. SpeedOnlyAlgorithm.js is our first algorithm of XY Plotter.

   4. SpeedPositionALgorithm.js is our second algorithm.

+  5. BresenhamMathAlgorithm.js is JavaScript code that implements the mathematical process of Bresenham's Line Based Algorithm.
+It is only to verify its functionality and operation.
+This code was used to predict and evaluate how it could be implemented with the XY Plotter.

-  5. OriginalBresenhamAlgorithm.js is our third algorithm and initial attempt to implement the full version of Bresenham's Line Based Algorithm.
+  6. OriginalBresenhamAlgorithm.js is our third algorithm and initial attempt to implement the full version of Bresenham's Line Based Algorithm.

-  6. ModifiedBresenhamAlgorithm.js is our final algorithm.
+  7. ModifiedBresenhamAlgorithm.js is our final algorithm.